E

 Predators

 Eurasian sparrowhawks are the primary predators of the Eurasian bullfinch.
-Agricultural practices in Europe and Asia over the last half a century have decreased the amount of cover needed by the Eurasian bullfinch.
+Agricultural practices in Europe and Asia over the last half-century have decreased the amount of cover needed by the Eurasian bullfinch.
 Food sources have also decreased as hedgerows and native weeds have been eliminated.
 With reduced cover and an increased need to venture out for food, these small birds are exposed more than ever to predatory Eurasian sparrowhawks.

 Nest predators include corvids, such as crows, magpies, and the Eurasian jay.
 Mammalian predators such as weasels and stoats also target Eurasian bullfinches at the nest or on the ground.
-Both are excellent climbers and incredible hunters capable of catching and eating full grown birds.
+Both are excellent climbers and incredible hunters capable of catching and eating full-grown birds.

 These birds do not live long in the wild.
 Their lifespan averages only two to five years.
 The primary threat to Eurasian bullfinches is habitat degradation.
 Agricultural practices since the 1960s have greatly reduced the dense cover that these birds depend on.
 As hedgerows and nearby wild seeds disappeared, the species became more at risk of predation.
 Their reputation as orchard pests has caused them to be targeted by humans as well.

 The IUCN Red List of Threatened Species lists the Eurasian bullfinch as a species of least concern.
-Its range is very large, and the population is estimated to be between 38 and 65 million mature individuals.
+Its range is very large, and the population is estimated to be between 35 and 70 million mature individuals.
 However, the population has been declining for decades.
 Conservation efforts have only recently been undertaken to help ensure the long-term survival of this species.

-View all 117 animals that start with E
+View all 185 animals that start with E

 About the Author